Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Add to your collages words that express how your clients would like to feel:

-• Not just when they purchase or browse for work like yours, but also when they own and use your products or services.
-Or how they feel when the give your work to somebody as a special gift.
+• Not only when they purchase or browse for work like yours, but also when they own and use your products or services.
+Or how do they feel when they give your work to somebody as a special gift.

 • What are the questions or worries they have about your work or about you?

 This exercise can really help you to get into your client’s mind and heart.
-And with that clarity its’ often much easier to write better emails, product descriptions or social media texts that really resonate with your ideal clients.
+With that clarity it’s often much easier to write better emails, product descriptions, or social media captions that really resonate with your ideal clients.

 Indeed … WHY they buy is closely related to WHEN they buy!